 During her time with HAG, Ayla conducted research on the localisation of humanitarian aid in the Pacific, undertook the International Humanitarian Protection Training and assisted with facilitation of the industry engagement program with the University of Melbourne, including authoring the SDGs Workshop Outcomes report.

-Alex completed an eight month placement as a research intern with the Humanitarian Advisory Group in 2015 as part of a Bachelor of Laws and Arts (International Relations) at Monash University.
-She worked on the Interim Review of Australia’s National Action Plan on Women, Peace and Security among other projects, and participated in the International Humanitarian Protection Training course.
-Her favourite component of the internship was having the opportunity to attend numerous sector related forums and events, and the exposure to projects on a wide range of thematic areas.
+Alex completed an eight month placement as a research intern with the Humanitarian Advisory Group in 2015 as part of her Bachelor of Arts (International Relations and Human Rights) and Laws at Monash University.
+During her internship, Alex contributed research to the Interim Review of the Australian National Action Plan on Women, Peace and Security among other projects, and participated in the International Humanitarian Protection Training course.
+Alex returned to Humanitarian Advisory Group as a researcher in 2017.
+She currently manages project implementation and provides research and policy advice across Humanitarian Advisory Group’s portfolio of work.
+Her recent work includes the Humanitarian Horizons Research Programme, a research partnership project with the Department of Foreign Affairs and Trade.

 Zoe Fawcett Enticott